 Rossendale Borough Council has responsibility for conducting, at least annually, a review of the effectiveness of the governance framework, including the system of internal control.
-The review has been completed/informed by the work of executive managers within Rossendale Borough Council who have the responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates.
+A cross party Governance Working Group meets regularly to review the Council's Constitution which includes the Financial Procedure Rules and Contract procedure Rules (Financial Management Standards, Performance Plans, Risk Management, Partnerships and Tenders).

 The roles and processes that have been applied in maintaining and reviewing the effectiveness of the governance framework are as follows: